How to Take Care of Eyelashes: best Guide With 4 natural DIY

 Your eyelashes flourish with enough water and nutrients, much as the hair on your head.

-Products such as castor oil, vitamin E oil, and specially designed lash serums can help significantly to maintain lashes moisturized and encourage development.
+• Apply oils and lash serums: Products such as castor oil, vitamin E oil, and specially designed lash serums can help significantly to maintain lashes moisturized and encourage development.

-Direct the oil or serum straight to the lash line with a cotton swab or a clean, disposable mascara wand.
-Steer clear of putting the product in your eyes; always start by patch-testing new products.
+• How To Apply Safely: Direct the oil or serum straight to the lash line with a cotton swab or a clean, disposable mascara wand.
+Do not put the product in your eyes; always start by patch-testing new products.

 3. Avoid Overusing Products